Ella Canta Restaurant

 Tabletops throughout the restaurant are inspired by the tactile pottery of Gustavo Perez and are finished in a hand-crafted eggshell, ivory and black lacquer all trimmed in walnut.
 Large circular lenses of textured glass-framed in hammered gunmetal are set within the floor to ceiling windows adjacent to Hyde Park.
 The lenses are inspired by the work of Mexican artist Feliciano Bejar, who is known for his ‘magiscopios’ style of sculpture that used glass to distort vision.
 Handmade Mexican ‘amate’ wallpaper is finished in hand-brushed gloss paint and act as a warm backdrop to the custom wall lights and gold leaf mirror.

-A glowing, soft and warm ambience make Ella Canta a beautiful experience for lovers of fine dining and art.
+A glowing, soft and warm ambiance make Ella Canta a beautiful experience for lovers of fine dining and art.